json-q/lite-position/README.md

 This is an experimental package that contains some core functionalities of `popper.js` but with a smaller size.

 > This is for my own learning and use.
 I don't guarantee continuous maintenance, so I don't recommend using it in your production environment.
-Thanks.
+Thanks.:)

 ## Usage